 Yes, as long as they are well behaved and kept on a leash.

 Children 2 years old and under may enter the park for free.

 Do I have to sit in my car if I buy a drive-in pass?

 No, feel free to get out and set up your chairs near your car or move your chairs to the front viewing area.

 What time should we show up for a good drive-in spot?

-The gates open at 7 p.m. so plan on showing up then for the best drive-in spot.
-If you arrive before 7 p.m. you will be asked to wait until the designated time for us to park you.
+Plan on showing up when the gates open for the best drive-in spot.
+If you arrive before the gates open you will be asked to wait until the designated time for us to park you.

 What time should we come if we're going to camp after the movie?

 Just make sure you get here early enough to set up your campsite before the movie starts.